aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 {{%expand "Need a hint?" %}}

 * See the documentation for [Stack Output](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html#outputs-section-structure-examples), and define a `VolumeId` output in your template.
-* How do you conditionally create an output?
+* Review the documentation on [Conditions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html) and [Associating a condition](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html#associating-a-condition).
+How do you conditionally create an output?
 {{% /expand %}}

 {{%expand "Want to see the solution?" %}}